Intro to China’s policymaking process

 Short answer: the Party does.

-The Party consists of over 89 million members all across the country.
-It’s a hierarchical organization headed by the Politburo, which currently has 25 members.
-The seven more senior Politburo members have their own inner circle, the Standing Committee, chaired by the general secretary, which is currently Xi Jinping.
-These guys (and they are all guys) are the most powerful men in the land, and head the PRC’s major institutions such as the legislature and central government.
+These seven guys (and they are all guys) are the most powerful men in the land, and head China’s major institutions such as the legislature and central government.
 The number of Standing Committee members has changed over the years, historically ranging from five to 11.

 What’s the relationship between the Party and the government?

-In theory, the government is responsible for the day-to-day tasks of running the country, while the Party acts as a conductor, guiding the government and safeguarding socialist ideology.
+In theory, the government is responsible for the day-to-day tasks of running the country, while the Party acts as a conductor.
 In other words, if China was a person, the Party would be the brain and the government would be the body.

 In reality, it can be difficult to draw a distinct line between the two, because most Party officials also hold concurrent government posts and vice versa.